microsoft/snippet-timekeeper/README.md

 6. APK size impact of 23KB
 7. Designed to be thread safe & null safe
 8. Rich API
 9. Fully documented, just run java docs!
+Working on a hosted documentation.

 # Vocabulary
 1. Capture: Logical span of code.
 Can be contiguous or non-contiguous